 The first page starts out with A is for seed….. tomorrow’s apple, and follows that pattern throughout the book.
 It’s great for talking about change, making predictions of what the next page will be, and even bringing in cause and effect.
 I like to read the book to my students, and then I give it a new twist.
 I tell them we’re going to create a Yesterday’s Alphabet book!
 Sounds simple, right?
 Well, it’s much harder than you think!

 This activity is designed for students in grades 2-5.
 I have tried it with younger students, and it really is too difficult.
-The kids have to think backwards and that is difficult for some of them.
+The kids have to think backward and that is difficult for some of them.
 Brainstorm with a class the different ideas you could represent for each letter.
 To do this, you have to think about what that object could have been earlier in time.
-For example with the letter A, you could say A is for calculator, yesterday’s abacus, or A is for oak tree, yesterday’s acorn.
+For example with the letter A, you could say A is for calculator, yesterday’s abacus or A is for oak tree, yesterday’s acorn.
 Certain letters are going to give them difficulty.